s-loar/stimulus-talk/README.md

 ---
 marp: true
 paginate: true
-header: 'StimulusJS ...a JavaScript framework with modest ambition'
+header: 'Stimulus ...a JavaScript framework with modest ambition'
 footer: 'Steve Loar, 2021'
 ---
-# StimulusJS

-Stimulus ...a JavaScript framework with modest ambitions.
+## Stimulus ...a JavaScript framework with modest ambitions.

-Current version: v3.0.1 - released 10/7/2021
+###### *Current version: v3.0.1 - released 10/7/2021*

 ---
 ## What is Stimulus
 - The [handbook](https://stimulus.hotwired.dev/handbook/introduction) describes Stimulus as ‘... a JavaScript framework with modest ambitions.’
-  - It is not a full blown framework like React, Angular or Vue
+  - while it is not a full blown framework like React, Angular or Vue.
+It is a response to the popularity of React and LiveView
   - HTML centric
   - Connects DOM elements to JavaScript objects via
     - Controllers